-You'll be shown the story of love and lust on the hand painted floor to ceiling Fresco walls, and find out how the knights plotted their plans to overthrow the King without being heard by whispering in specific places and allowing their voices to carry discreetly across the domed room.
+You'll also be shown the story of love and lust on the hand painted floor to ceiling Fresco walls and find out how the knights plotted their plans to overthrow the King without being heard by whispering in specific places and allowing their voices to carry discreetly across the domed room.
 Who designed this room with this fatal flaw?
 Off with their heads!

 Casual visitors taste in the main tasting hall but those on the tour will find themselves away from the crowds in a private, more intimate tasting area.

 Since its opening in 2007, Castello di Amorosa has been garnering high praise from its visitors, earning it a reputation for being one of the most interesting and unusual tours.
 Those short on time can still stop in for a taste and a peek, but if you have the time I strongly recommend you put a tour at Castello di Amorosa at the top of you agenda.

 - There are no discounts for tastings or tours at Castello di Amorosa no matter what you might see on the various "free coupon" sites.
 Don't believe anyone who says they have a two for one at Castello.

 - Castello di Amorosa can get packed in the afternoon so make it your first stop of the day.
 Remember, it is located in the north part of the valley so give yourself time to arrive.